App Development: User Guide

 • The layout is specified as a top-down breakdown of the viewable space.
 The broken-down components in the layout are called views (APP-VIEW node).

-• The lowest level element in the layout, that holds an elementary piece of information is called an Element (APP-ELEMENT node).
+• The lowest level element in the layout that holds an elementary piece of information is called an Element (APP-ELEMENT node).

 2. The high-level navigation - the one controlled by actions on the navigation bars.